dfki-ric/pytransform3d/doc/source/rotations.rst

 .. warning::

     There are two conventions on how to interpret rotation matrices.
-We use the alibi convention.
-The alibi convention assumes that the reference coordinate system is fixed and we rotate vectors or points in it with the rotation matrix.
-Another convention is the alias convention.
-With the alias convention we assume that a rotation matrix defines how the reference coordinate system is rotated.
+We use the passive convention.
+The passive convention assumes that the reference coordinate system is changed by the rotation, rotated vectors or points stay at their position and are reinterpreted in the new coordinate system.
+    Another convention is the active convention.
 We can easily convert rotation matrices between the two conventions by transposing them.

 We can use a rotation matrix :math:`\boldsymbol R_{AB}` to transform a point